 The United States and Canada share so much in common that it's a hoot to call out those cultural quirks that make the North American neighbors distinct, like the friendly disagreement on how to pronounce certain vowels.

 Holidays are no different.
 Many of the most widely celebrated Canadian holidays are nearly identical to their American versions, including New Year's, Valentine's Day, Easter, Halloween and Christmas.
 But there are a handful of uniquely Canadian holidays that non-Canucks have probably never heard of, yet offer a fascinating glimpse into Canadian history and culture.

-We reached out to J.J.
+In 2020, we reached out to J.J.
 McCullough, Washington Post opinion columnist, prolific Canadian YouTuber and creator of the exhaustive (but far from exhausting) "Canada Guide" for a personalized tour through the Canadian calendar.

 Thanksgiving (Second Monday in October)

 Canadian Thanksgiving almost didn't make this list because it has nearly everything in common with its American version.
 In Canada, families and friends gather around the Thanksgiving table for a gut-busting meal of turkey, cranberries, mashed potatoes, rolls and pumpkin pie, just like their southern neighbors.
 But there are some notable differences.

 First of all, the date.
 Canadian Thanksgiving is celebrated more than a month before American Thanksgiving.
 In 1957, the Canadian government settled on the second Monday in October, since the harvest season in Canada wraps up in early October to beat the arrival of frigid temperatures.